hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 For every `forging` call, an event will be sent with the following information:
 - BatchNum

-The rollup `forging` function will be private, and will be called internally in the smart contract by a wrapper that adds a consensus mechanism to decide if the caller is allowed to forge or not at that ethereum block.
+The rollup `forging` function will be private, and will be called internally in the smart contract by a wrapper that adds a consensus mechanism to decide if the caller is allowed to forge or not at that Ethereum block.

 Contract will compute the hash of all pretended public inputs of the circuit in order to force these private signals to be processed by the coordinator.